This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 I’ve experimented with square images on Twitter and Facebook but I’ve found that they don’t work as well on mobile–the images get cropped in funny ways.
 The best thing to do is test them to see how your images look on various devices and then create templates to follow when making your images.

-Canva is a great tool to use for that because they have optimized templates built in.
-I also highly recommend investing in professionally-designed templates if graphic design is not your cup ‘o tea.
+They have optimized templates built in, but I also highly recommend investing in professionally-designed templates if graphic design is not your cup ‘o tea.
 Creating aesthetically pleasing graphics will give you an edge on social media, but you don’t want to spend all day about it.

 Use text descriptions (the right way)